Photo: ©Uchujin Adrian Storey 2013

 Born in America, Ian Thomas Ash earned an MA in Film and Television Production at the University of Bristol, UK, in 2005.
 His first feature documentary, ‘the ballad of vicki and jake’ (2006), received the Prix du Canton Vaud prize at the 2006 Visions du Reél International Documentary Film Festival in Nyon, Switzerland.

 Ian’s two feature documentaries about children living in areas of Fukushima contaminated by the 2011 nuclear meltdown, ‘In the Grey Zone‘ (2012) and ‘A2-B-C‘ (2013), have been screened at festivals around the world where they have also received multiple awards.

-The World Premier of ‘-1287‘ (2014), Ian’s latest documentary, took place in the 2014 Raindance Film Festival (UK) and received the Audience Award for Best Feature at the 2015 Nippon Connection Film Festival (Germany).
+The World Premier of ‘-1287‘ (2014), Ian’s latest documentary, took place in the 2014 Raindance Film Festival (UK).
+It received the Audience Award for Best Feature at the 2015 Nippon Connection Film Festival in Germany and the First Prize in the Asian Competition at the 2015 DMZ Docs Film Festival in Korea.
 Ian has lived in Japan for a total of 12 years and lives in Tokyo.
-He is currently in production for two feature documentaries, one about a little told niche in the Japanese sex industry and the other the third installment in his series about Fukushima.
+He is currently in production for two feature documentaries, one about terminal care in Japan and the other the third installment in his series about Fukushima.

 Audience Award for Best Feature Film